 The State board of examiners held a long and busy session in Governor Wells' office today.
 They passed upon all bills pending against the State up to the date of the meeting.
-The expense of the present Legislature formed the major part of th claims considered toof excellence when completed.
-Mr. Murphy says it is 81⁄2 feet in the clear at the bottom and 7 feet high.
-JOE BOWERS SUIT.
+The expense of the present Legislature formed the major part of th claims considered to-

 Appellant's Petition for a Rehearing Denied Today.
-A short time ago the Supreme Court handed down a decision in the case of Lorenzo Ewell vs the Joe Bowers Mining company, appellant, affirming the judgment of the Juab conty district court, awarding the plaintiff \$15,000 damages for injuries sustained while working in defendant's mine, and today denied appellant's petition for a re-hearing, which settles the matter as far as the Utah courts are concerned.

-As there is no constitutional question involved in the case, the defendant cannot appeal to the United States Supreme Court, hence the injured man will now doubtless get his money.
+A short time ago the Supreme Court handed down a decision in the case of Lorenzo Ewell vs the Joe Bowers Min-371⁄2 25 ing company, appellant, affirming the judgment of the Juab conty district court, awarding the plaintiff \$15,000 damages for injuries sustained while 75% 1 40 working in defendant's mine, and today denied appellant's petition for a re-hearing, which settles the matter as far hearing, which settles the matter is as the Utah courts are concerned.
+34% As there is no constitutional question involved in the case, the defendant cannot appeal to the United States Supreme Court, hence the injured man will now doubtless get his money.
 Milling Ore in Lower Tunnel.
 About March 1st the Red Wing Extension company of Bingham expects to forward its second lot of second class ore to the mill.
 The lower tunnel has opend up a big vein at greater depth and it was said today by one of the directors that the values are better in the lower tunnel.
 About 16 feet of ore is said to be in sight.
-Some if it very low grade, too low to mill at a custom mill, but the company is said to have several feet of good milling ore in the lower tunnel, with prospects of finding still better values when a point farther aheadin the vein is reached.
+Some if it very low grade, too low to mill at a custom but the company is said to have mill. several feet of good milling ore in the lower tunnel, with prospects of finding still better values when a point farther aheadin the vein is reached.